 For AncestryDNA V1 (to mid-May 2016), 23andMe V3 (Nov 2010 to Oct 2013), and MyHeritageDNA, you receive your full list of matches.

-For AncestryDNA V2 (from mid-May 2016) or 23andMe V4 (from Nov 2013), you receive your immediate, close and distant matches.
+For AncestryDNA V2 (from mid-May 2016) or 23andMe V4 (from Nov 2013 to Jul 2017), you receive your immediate, close and distant matches.
 You do not receive any speculative matches, which in Family Finder are those matches categorised as 4th-Remote Cousin and 5th-Remote Cousin.

 Many people have commented that they are very surprised that they only received around 200 matches when they transferred their data files from AncestryDNA V2 or 23andMe V4 to FTDNA.
 Some received more, some a lot less, the variation often depending on the ancestral background of the tester.